Win a Date with Tad Hamilton!: Plot

 On a phone call with his agent, Tad insists that he wants to turn over a new leaf and won't return to Los Angeles for a while.
 When he gathers Rosalee for a date, he leaves a positive impression on Rosalee's father, who had studied hard for the encounter.
-Pete tries to stop their date by reporting them for illegally parking.
-He tries to convince Rosalee that Tad is using her.
+Pete tries to stop their date by reporting them for illegally parking, and tries to convince Rosalee that Tad is using her.
 Despite all of Pete's efforts, Rosalee and Tad grow close over the next few days.

 In a bar, Pete corners Tad in the men's room.
-After conceding that Rosalee is in love with Tad, Pete tells him that she is more than a "wholesome small town girl" but a wonderful person with "the kind of beauty a guy only sees once."
+After conceding that Rosalee is in love with Tad, Pete tells him that she is more than a "wholesome small town girl," but a wonderful person with "the kind of beauty a guy only sees once."
 He explains her six smiles that reveal her emotions.

 Pete makes Tad swear not to break Rosalee's heart.
 When Rosalee is in Tad's hotel room, his agents appear and inform him that the director has cast him in the film.
 Tad is overjoyed and convinces Rosalee to accompany him to Los Angeles by employing Pete's "six smiles" speech.

 After a rousing speech about great love by Angelica, a barmaid with a crush on him, Pete rushes to Rosalee's, confessing his love.
 She is confused and resolves to still travel to California with Tad.
 On the plane, Tad fails to identify one of Rosalee's smiles and then confesses his lie, prompting her to return home.

 Rosalee runs to Piggly Wiggly and to Pete's, where Angelica tells her how Pete feels and that he is going to Richmond to escape his heartbreak.
 Rosalee then drives furiously toward Richmond to find Pete.
 In a manner similar to that of the opening scene, Rosalee and Pete exit their cars and Pete asks her to dance.